Lukeisun/raytracing-in-a-weekend/README.md

 # My implementation of a Raytracer folloiwng [Raytracing In a Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)

+> [!NOTE]
+> I compile the program using the c2x standard, I believe you need your `gcc` version to be at least gcc-13.

 You can see the results my simply running Make, note that this requires you to have `feh` installed on your system.

 If you'd like to use a different program you can just create the .ppm file by doing `make run > {name}.ppm`